Second order interference of chaotic light reflected from random medium: Conclusion

-Note that resent experiments Ref. \cite{bib:scalia} were performed in the regime of large coherence length compared to the size of the system.
+Note that recent experiments in Ref. \cite{bib:scalia} were performed with pseudo thermal light which has coherence time $\sim 10^{-6}$ sec and coherence length of hundreds of meters.
+Comparing to system size this is too much for observation of changing of reflection structure at angle equal to angle of incidence.

 To conclude, we calculate the probability of absorption of two photons reflected from the random medium as a function of the reflection angle.
-We show that this result depends on the ratio between the size of the medium and coherence length of light.
-We predict a peak in absorption probability when the angle of reflection equals the angle of incidence if coherence length is smaller than the system size.
+We show that result depends on the ratio between the size of the medium and coherence length of light.
+We predict a peak in absorption probability when the angle of reflection is equal to the angle of incidence in case when coherence length is smaller than the system size.

 We are grateful for the financial support of RFFI under Grant No. 12-02-00300-A.